Ned Kelly (1970 film): Casting

 The making of the film was dogged by problems; even before production began, Actors' Equity and some of Kelly's descendants protested strongly about the casting of Jagger in the lead role, and about the film's proposed shooting location in country New South Wales, rather than in Victoria, where the Kellys had lived.

 Jagger's girlfriend of the time, Marianne Faithfull, had come to Australia to play the lead female role (Ned's sister, Maggie), but their relationship was breaking up, and she took an overdose of sleeping tablets soon after arrival in Sydney.
 She was hospitalised in a coma, but recovered and was sent home.
 She was replaced by a then-unknown Australian actress, Diane Craig, then studying at NIDA.

 Filming

 Shooting began on 12 July 1969 and took ten weeks.
 During production, Jagger was slightly injured by a backfiring pistol, the cast and crew were dogged by illness, a number of costumes were destroyed by fire, and Jagger's co-star, Mark McManus, narrowly escaped serious injury when a horse-drawn cart in which he was riding overturned during filming.

-Unlike most film versions, this is the first Ned Kelly film to feature the writing of "The Cameron Letter", one of Kelly's lesser-known and rarely published letters that was written to Donald Cameron, a member of the Parliament of Victoria.
-The letter was Kelly's first attempt to gain public sympathy.
-However, Kelly's well-known letter, The Jerilderie Letter, is omitted from the film.